-Operating instructions for this header should be reviewed by each operator at least once a year per OSHA regulations 1928.57.
+Operating instructions for this header should be reviewed by each operator at least once a year.
 The meaning of each decal should be understood, and their locations should be known prior to operating the header.

 4.2 - Understand Signal Words